EmrahFidan/AgriScan/README.md

 # AgriScan - Tomato Leaf Disease Detection

+> **🔒 Security Note:** Firebase API keys in this project are intentionally public.
+This is by design - Firebase security is enforced through Security Rules, not by hiding API keys.
+[Learn more](https://firebase.google.com/docs/projects/api-keys)

 AI-powered tomato leaf disease detection system using YOLOv11.
 Upload drone or camera images of tomato leaves and get instant disease diagnosis with treatment recommendations.

 ![AgriScan](https://img.shields.io/badge/AgriScan-Leaf%20Analysis-green)